Invercargill City Council: Early amalgamations

+1989 reforms

 The modern borders of the city of Invercargill took shape when Bluff was amalgamated in the local government reforms of 1989.

+Mana whenua representatives

 Since 2021, the council has appointed two mana whenua representatives nominated by local runaka.
 They do not have voting rights at full council meetings but may vote in committee meetings.
+In 2026, the mana whenua position for Te Rūnanga o Awarua was suspended at their request.